CCE Country Profile

 The Republic of Korea’s more recent National Curriculum Frameworks are rooted in the Environmental Education Promotion Act, which aims “to contribute to environmental conservation and sustainable development in countries and communities by having the knowledge and capacity to effectively prevent and address various environmental problems, including climate change” (2008, Article 1).

 In the 1st and 2nd years of primary school, the National Curriculum Framework (2015) incorporates topics related to climate change education including weather and climate.
-Students in 5th and 6th grade Science learn the components of climate, such as clouds, air pressures, and seasonal weather.
-In 5th and 6th grade Social Science, students discuss climate change through the units: ‘country of our life’ and ‘countries in the world.’
-In primary education, climate change education is mainly focused on cognitive learning dimensions.
+Students in 5th and 6th grade Science learn the components of the climate, such as clouds, air pressures, and seasonal weather.
+In 5th and 6th grade Social Science, students discuss climate change through the units: ‘Country of our life’ and ‘Countries in the world.’

 According to the National Curriculum Information Center, climate change is also covered by some mandatory subjects, such as Science and Social Science.
 The National Curriculum Framework for the 7th to 9th grade Science includes the greenhouse effect and global warming in its achievement and evaluation criteria.
 Social Science for the 7th to 9th grades also addresses climate classifications, sustainable environments, and environmental issues.
-In 10thgrade Science, the unit ‘development and renewable energy’ covers climate change topics.
-Therefore, climate change content targets primarily the cognitive learning dimension.
+In 10th grade Science, the unit ‘Development and Renewable Energy’ covers climate change topics.

 The National Curriculum Framework (2015) also includes a special education curriculum.
 Some climate change-related topics are included in primary special education, such as seasonal aspects of life, weather, and climate.
 Students in secondary special education learn more specifically about climate change, such as temperature changes, seasonal weather characteristics, and atmospheric pressure.
 Those topics are taught in both the Science and Social Science subjects.